beanit/asn1bean/doc/jasn1-user-guide.md

 ## How to use jASN1

 In a first step you have to compile the ASN.1 code of your choice to Java classes.
-To run the compiler you can use the run scripts for Linux and Windows found in the _run-scripts_ folder.
+To run the compiler you can use the run scripts for Linux and Windows found in the _bin_ folder.
 Executing the scripts without any parameters will print help information to the screen.

 The generated classes can then be used to easily encode and decode BER/DER encoded data.
 For an example on how to use the generated classes see the folder _projects/jasn1-compiler/src/test/java/com/beanit/jasn1/sample/_.